borisblizzard/liteser/readme.txt

 2. extended types:
 	- hltypes::String
-	- hltypes::Array (see below for more information)
+	- hltypes::Array (see "Limitations" for more information)
-	- hltypes::Map (see below for more information)
+	- hltypes::Map (see "Limitations" for more information)

 3. classes that inherit liteser::Serializable:
 	- allocated on the stack only (e.g. Serializable)